Mr Velota Sung FRCS(Ed), FRCOphth, MSc(Warwick)

 Eye pressure measurement

-Normal eye pressure is between 8 to 21 mmHg.
-If the eye pressure is persistently raised above 21 mmHg, there is an increase risk of glaucoma.
+Normal eye pressure is between 8 and 21 mmHg.
+If the pressure is persistently raised above 21 mmHg, there is an increased risk of glaucoma.
 The higher the pressure, the higher the risk of glaucoma.
-In some patients, however, even the eye pressure are within normal range, they can still develop glaucoma because their optic nerves are more vulnerable and require a much lower eye pressure to reduce the risk of further glaucoma damage.
+In some patients, however, even if the eye pressure is within the normal range, they can still develop glaucoma because their optic nerves are more vulnerable and require a much lower eye pressure to reduce the risk of further glaucoma damage.

-The eye pressure is commonly measured by an applanation method.
-After instilling anaesthetic eye drops, a small Goldmann-type applanation tonometer is commonly used with the slit-lamp to measure the eye pressure.
-A newer rebound tonometer (iCare) can be used when patients cannot tolerate the applanation method e.g. children.
+Eye pressure is commonly measured using an applanation method.
+After instilling anaesthetic eye drops, a small Goldmann-type applanation tonometer is widely used with the slit-lamp to measure eye pressure.
+The newer rebound tonometer (iCare) or non-contact tonometer can be used when patients cannot tolerate the applanation method,

-Eye pressure day-time phasing is performed when the glaucoma specialist suspects that the patients eye pressures are fluctuating widely throughout the day, which may be causing optic nerve damage without demonstrating raised eye pressure during serial measurements in the clinic.
-The patient will require to attend the out-patient department for whole day eye pressure testing every 2 hours between 9:00 am to 5:00 pm.
+Eye pressure daytime phasing is performed when the glaucoma specialist suspects the patient's eye pressures fluctuate widely throughout the day.
+This may be causing optic nerve damage without demonstrating raised eye pressure during serial measurements in the clinic.
+Patients attend the outpatient department for a whole day of eye pressure testing every 2 hours between 9:00 a.m. and 5:00 p.m.
+Some clinics can lend patients a home tonometer to measure the pressure throughout the day at home and then return the tonometer to the clinic to download the readings.

 Visual field test

-Visual field test is a test of sensitivity of the central and periperal vision.
-The test involves sitting in front of a dome-shaped machine.
-Light spots of different brightness are shined on the inner surface of the dome.
+The visual field test measures central and peripheral vision sensitivity.
+It involves sitting in front of a dome-shaped machine.
+Light spots of different brightness shine on the inner surface of the dome.
 You are instructed to look straight ahead at a target and press a button when you can see the light spots against a bright background.

-The picture is showing a typical visual field defect (black area) due to glaucoma damage.
-At the early stage in glaucoma, patients may not notice the visual field defects because the other eye tends to compensate for the loss vision in some area.
-However, when the disease progresses, the visual fields loss in both eyes may fall on the same area and patients may start to notice that they are not seeing well in some area or objects or cars appear unexpectedly into the remaining centre of vision.
+The picture shows a typical visual field defect (black area) due to glaucoma damage.
+Patients may not notice the visual field defects at the early stage of glaucoma because the other eye tends to compensate for losing vision in some areas.
+However, the loss of visual field in both eyes may affect the exact location when the disease progresses.
+Patients may start to notice that they are not seeing well in some areas, or objects or cars appear unexpectedly in the remaining centre of vision.

 Driving can become difficult when there is significant visual field loss in both eyes.
-Patients must inform DVLA when they are diagnosed of suffering from glaucoma.
-Patients will need to complete a V1 form and DVLA will arrange a visual field test for you to be done with both eyes open.
-The DVLA will make decision on whether you meet the visual standard for driving base on the field test results.
+Patients must inform DVLA when they are diagnosed with suffering from glaucoma.
+Patients will need to complete a V1 form, and DVLA will arrange a visual field test for you to do with both eyes open.
+The DVLA will decide whether you meet the visual standard for driving based on the field test results.

 Optic nerve head (Optic disc)